-Students regular access to email and the internet in order to communicate with the instructors, submit assignments, and engage in other class activities.
+Students must have regular access to email and the internet in order to communicate with the instructor, submit assignments, and engage in other class activities.

-Students attend class sessions by going in person to one of the MTM program videoconferencing sites or by joining online using ZOOM, SJSU's online meeting application:
+Students attend class sessions by going in person to one of the MTM program videoconferencing sites or by joining online using Zoom, SJSU's online meeting application.
+Details on each option are as follows:

-MTM Class Videoconferencing Sites: Videoconference sites are located at the Lucas Business Complex (Santa Clara, CA), Caltrans district offices, and other participating agencies.
-For information about these options, contact the MSTM Coordinator, Michelle Waldron, at michelle.waldron@sjsu.edu.
+MTM Class Videoconferencing Sites:

+Videoconference sites are located at the Lucas Business Complex (Santa Clara, CA), Caltrans district offices, and other participating agencies.
+For information about these options, contact the MSTM Program Coordinator, Michelle Waldron, at michelle.waldron@sisu.edu.